Skip to main content

 • id is the primary field.

-• title and link are two scalar fields.
+• The rest fields are scalar fields.

 • auto_id=False